 Step 3 When finish customization, click "Convert" button to start converting.
 If you don't want to convert certain music, please click "Remove" button to remove this music before converting.
 After conversion, click the "Output" button in the main interface to find the output audio.

-With three simple steps, you can remove DRM from Apple Music files.
+With three simple steps, you can record Apple Music files.
 After converting, your Apple Music files are free from any restriction.

 Convert Spotify Song, Playlist, or Podcast to MP3, AAC, WAV and FLAC.